PercyODI/Stage2.PieAuction/README.md

 2. Make comments if anything needs clarified or explained
 3. Implement the issue
     - If it is a bug, fix the bug
-    - If it is a feature, add the feature
+    - If it is a enhancement, add the feature
 4. Once you have it working, commit your code using GitHub Desktop
     - In your commit summary, use the words "resolves #123", but replace "123" with the issue number
         - The issue number can be found at the end of the URL